crate/cratedb-guide/docs/solution/index.md

 CrateDB is a distributed and scalable SQL database for storing and analyzing massive amounts of data in near real-time, even with complex queries.
 It is PostgreSQL-compatible, and based on Lucene.

+Learn how its featuers are applied within software solutions and application platforms in different scenarios and environments.
 :::

 :::{toctree}